jpallagrosi/unrealEpic_multiUser/README.md

 Snapshot the install of both Epic Games Launcher Unreal Engine 5. \
 Install Unreal Engine 5 from the Epic Games Launcher. \
-(Drag and drop didn't work for me)
+(Drag and drop didn't work for me) \
+An Epic Games account is required for the above.
+It is free to sign up.

 XCode
 Scope in the app store via a static group. \